- Accreditation

 New Graduate Student Employment

-Welcome to the Department of Electrical and Computer Engineering of the Clemson University!
+Welcome to the Department of Electrical and Computer Engineering of Clemson University!
 We are glad you have decided to join our program.
 This webpage contains important links that will help introduce you to the ECE department and Clemson University.

 International Orientation – There will be a few sessions and tours that International services will set up soon.
 Be sure to review their calendar for further information.
-Be sure to register for one of the orientations as this will provide helpful information for your transition to Clemson University.
+Be sure to register for one of the orientations, as this will provide helpful information for your transition to Clemson University.

-First, please visit the Graduate School's New Student To Do List.
-This will give you information and advice on everything from accepting your admission offer and registering for classes, to finding housing and learning how to get around campus.
+First, please visit the Graduate School's New Student To-Do List.
+This will give you information and advice on everything from accepting your admission offer and registering for classes to finding housing and learning how to get around campus.

 If you are an international student, please carefully read through the International Student Arrival Guide, listed under "First Things First."